Category Archives: Math Mini Sparks

 #100: Checkerboard Math

-Count all the squares on the checkerboard- This is a classic problem you will look at how to solve it using drawings, using patterns, solving a simpler problem, and also how to solve variations of this type of problem that may pop up on math contests.
+Count all of the squares on the checkerboard or a chessboard- This is a classic problem.
+You will look at how to solve it using drawings, using patterns, and solving a simpler problem.
+Also look at how how to solve a variation of this type of problem that may pop up on math contests.

 Spark your math thinking!